LeoCheung0804/YES_teknicSys/README.md

    Show current end effector position, rail offsets, and cable lengths.
 8. **Demo Mode**
    Run a demonstration sequence using a sample brick position file.
+9. **Auto Aim Mode**
+   Read cameraOffset in RobotConfig.json,
+   Move to the nearest brick, pick up the brick, move to the other nearest brick Place a brick at the right/left/top of the brick
 q. **Exit**
    Exit operation mode and return to the main menu.